State Employees’ Credit Union Review

 Overall

 State Employees’ Credit Union offers all of the standard deposit accounts, including share certificates, savings, checking and money market accounts.
-APYs on these products are not very competitive, but they charge minimal fees and have low minimum opening deposit requirements.
+APYs on most of these products are not very competitive, but they charge minimal fees and have low minimum opening deposit requirements.

 Though members don’t necessarily have to live in North Carolina, they do need to have a connection to the state through their employment.
 Plus, branches and fee-free ATMs are limited to North Carolina.